We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If your mattress feels like it’s sagging or lumpy, the uneven surface can sabotage your alignment.
 A pillow can help to create a more comfortable and supportive alignment, but it’s only a Band-Aid to a problematic mattress.

 What type of mattress should I get if I share a bed?

-If you share a bed with a partner who is a back sleeper, you probably require different things from your mattress.
+If you share a bed with a partner who sleeps in a different position than you, you’ll likely require different things from your mattress.
 A hybrid mattress could be a suitable option to accommodate both of your support needs, due to its mixture of foam and supportive coils.

 Will my mattress be returnable?

 Most mattress stores will have a return policy in place, though the number of days your return is eligible for may vary.
 Online mattress brands often offer a sleep trial that can range from 100 days to a full year.

 Finding the right mattress may seem like an overwhelming experience.